 The top of the potato dish will be lightly crispy and brown and it will be ready to eat straight away.

-There you go, simple and very tasty Oven Baked Creamy Wild Garlic & Cheese Potatoes.
+There you go, simple and very tasty oven-baked creamy wild garlic and cheese potatoes.
 Yum!